AndresTIY/Day36-Survey/readme.md

 - [ ] Input field for answer
 - [ ] Next Question Button
 - [ ] Previous Question Button
+- [ ] Since we're using question/1, etc, should each one have an ID?

 Result Page
 - [ ] Shows all questions and answers in tabular format